Administering Redis Enterprise

 The information in the section discusses important topics you need to know about when designing your Redis Enterprise Software cluster for a production deployment.
 Hardware requirements The hardware requirements for Redis Enterprise Software (RS) are different for development and productions environments.
 Development environment hardware requirements If you are looking to do development, test or experimentation with RS, you can use non-production hardware (e.g. laptops, desktop, small VM/instance, etc.).
 Item Description Minimum Requirements Recommended # of nodes per cluster One node is fine, but to utilize the advanced cluster features at least two nodes are required.

 Administering CRDBs Conflict Free Replicated Databases (CRDBs) provide a simple and effective way to replicate your data between one or more Redis Enterprise Software (RS) clusters.
 Common uses for CRDBs include disaster recovery, geographically redundant applications, and keeping data closer to your user's locations.
 MMR is always multi-directional amongst clusters configured in the CRDB.
-For unidirectional replication, please see the ReplicaOf capabilities in Redis Enterprise Software.
+For unidirectional replication, see the ReplicaOf capabilities in Redis Enterprise Software.
 Note: CRDBs do not replicate the entire database, only the data.

-Management actions performed with Redis Enterprise are audited in order to fulfill two major objectives: To ensure that system management tasks are appropriately performed and/or monitored by the Administrator(s) To facilitate compliance with regulatory standards In order to fulfill both objectives, the audit records contain the following information: Who performed the action?
+Management actions performed with Redis Enterprise are audited in order to fulfill two major objectives: To make sure that system management tasks are appropriately performed and/or monitored by the Administrator(s) To facilitate compliance with regulatory standards In order to fulfill both objectives, the audit records contain the following information: Who performed the action?
 What exactly was the performed action?
 When was the action performed?
 Did the action succeed or not?

 Metrics Definitions Redis Enterprise Software (RS) includes many useful metrics that can be tracked to give you a detailed picture of what is going on in the cluster/node/database.
 Below are some of the metrics for RS and Redis on Flash (RoF).
 Also included is a list of metrics that are important how they are computed from other metrics.
 For example, if I need the know the RAM hit ratio you can dive the Request served from RAM by the total number of requests.